Under Pressure is a training programme developed by Zero Tolerance with support from partners in YouthLink and Celcis.

 - Tier Three – Practitioners use materials in their work: a suite of activities and exercises for use with young people to support practitioners working with young people.
 It includes exercises and discussion prompts designed to support both early intervention and prevention.

-The programme has been substantially reviewed over the last few months and we will be relaunching in September 2019.
+The programme has been substantially reviewed over the last few months and we have recently relaunched with new training and activities.